expr-fi/fastlwc/README.md

 Finally, rounding up this non-exhaustive list are the varying approaches to invalid multibyte sequences (when they are decoded at all, as touched earlier).
-Namely, some implementations count all undecodable bytes as non- whitespace characters, for both character and word counting, while others ignore them likewise.
+Namely, some implementations count all undecodable bytes as non-whitespace characters, for both character and word counting, while others ignore them likewise.

 All that being said, this application “averts” these issues by being far